 I was born and raised in Seattle and graduated from the University of Washington.
 Later I moved to New York City and lived there for nearly twenty years before returning to Seattle in 2014.
 While in New York I went to medical school and psychiatry residency at Mount Sinai School of Medicine on the Upper East Side of Manhattan.
 I did my Child and Adolescent Psychiatry Fellowship at New York University where I learned how effective behavioral therapy can be in the treatment of anxiety, depression and other psychiatric problems.

 After my fellowship I returned to Mount Sinai as a faculty member where I treated patients with many different backgrounds and psychiatric issues.
 I spent my last few years in New York as the medical director of the Mount Sinai OCD Treatment Center working with children, adolescents and adults with OCD and related disorders.
-During this time I worked closely a very talented group of clinicians who helped me further developed my skills in treatment of psychiatric illness with medication and behavioral therapy.
+During this time I worked closely with a very talented group of clinicians who helped me further developed my skills in treatment of psychiatric illness with medication and behavioral therapy.

 In 2014 I returned home to Seattle, joined the faculty at the UW, and started working at Seattle Children’s Hospital.
 I remain on the faculty at the UW as a Clinical Assistant Professor.